eighttrigrams/clj-starter/README.md

 ### Package and execute

-DONT use this approach any longer
+DONT use this approach any longer, use [tools build](https://clojure.org/guides/tools_build) instead

 See [tonsky/uberdeps](https://github.com/tonsky/uberdeps)